cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

      the sequence separated by the specified seprator string.

 Notice that the description and operations given above were independent of any underlying data structure or implementation.
-When thinking of an ADT, try to avoid worrying about those details.
+When thinking of _using_ an ADT, try to avoid worrying about those details.

 **List ADT Example**